 Results: Three main themes were identified in the data: 1) A space to share support 2) it’s not a one size fits all problem 3) how’s it all going to happen?

-Conclusion: A group of stroke survivors can provide valuable insight and ideas about how groups should be constructed.
+Conclusion: A varied group of stroke survivors can provide valuable insight and ideas about how group SMP’s should be constructed.
 To the best of our knowledge, this is the first patient engagement study that explores group SMPs for stroke.
 In future work, researchers may find it helpful to consider the findings from this study to inform the design of group SMPs.

 Introduction

 Stroke can be life threatening but improvements in the quality and effectiveness of acute care mean more people are surviving [1].
-As a result, the long-term consequences are now more apparent and stroke has become the largest cause of complex disability in the UK [2].
+As a result, the long-term consequences are now more apparent and stroke is still the largest cause of complex disability in the UK [2].
 Residual symptoms post-stroke may include impairments in motor ability, speech, concentration, emotional functioning and an increase in fatigue levels[3].
 Social aspects of an individual’s life can also change.
 Family and friends can become carers [6–8] and 56% of stroke survivor’s feel social connections treat them differently[7].
 Social isolation can impact quality of life and lead to poorer functional outcomes post stroke[8,9].
 These impacts mean the perception of stroke is changing from an acute event to that of a chronic condition.
 However, the care models used to manage stroke have not yet anticipated this shift in understanding and many services remain firmly in line with ‘acute medical ideologies’[10,11].

 The full impact of stroke once an individual is discharged home is evidenced in a number of studies.
 Satink et al, found stroke survivors recall discharge home as an uncertain and ambiguous time lacking in continuity[12], with some reporting they are unsure where to start in terms of recovery.
 A survey in Ireland found half of the stroke survivors with memory deficit, a third with speech impairment, and a quarter with physical impairment felt they needed more support from services[3].
 In England, 59% of stroke survivors reported unmet clinical needs, and 52% had experienced a loss or reduction in work[13].
 It is therefore unsurprising that many stroke survivors report feeling isolated in the community and abandoned[14,15].
 This highlights the necessity for stroke services to be more accessible and responsive to fluctuating long-term needs.